USS Omaha (CL-4): Collision with Milwaukee

 The only damage she took that year occurred 30 April 1943, while she was changing stations on formation, Milwaukee struck Omahas starboard bow.
 The collision destroyed one of her paravanes and rupturing some plating, which caused some flooding.
 Omahas damage control party shored up one hole with two mattresses and were able to stop the leak.
 One compartment was completely flooded with another compartment requiring pumping out every two hours.
 On Milwaukee, the 6-inch guns and torpedo tubes on her port side were unserviceable.
 Several holes had opened up along her port side that were above the main deck, along with some leaks under the waterline from damage to plates and rivets.
 Milwaukee also lost her No.3 main circulation pump.
-The damage was determined not to be serious enough to halt their mission and the two cruisers, after completing their patrol, put into Rio de Janeiro for the needed repairs at the Brazilian Navy Yard.
+The damage was determined not to be serious enough to halt their mission and the two cruisers, after completing their patrol, put into Rio de Janeiro for the needed repairs at the Rio de Janeiro Navy Arsenal.